 - 1. Recurrent and Recursive Neural Networks Extensions of models for learning in structured domains

 - Motivation and examples (structured data)

 - The structured data (recursive)

 - Recursive models: RNN and RecNN

-- Properties of the recursive transductions
+- Properties of the recursive transduction

 - Unfolding

-- Details on the domain

-- Implementation by NN
+- Domain details and implementation by NN

+- Applications

+- Learning algorithms

 - Recursive Cascade Correlation & other recursive approaches

 - 2. Moving to DPAG and Graphs: the role of causality [Next Lecture (SD-2)]

 Recursive Processing (a different point of view)

-Recursive definition of $\tau{E}$ (encoding function)
+Recursive definition of τ{E} (encoding function)